 The City of Kingston has completed a watershed management plan for the tidal section of Rondout Creek.
-This is the 3.6-mile section of the creek downstream of the dam at Eddyville, representing 6% of the 63-mile length of the river.
+This is the 3.6-mile section of the creek downstream of the dam at Eddyville that is influenced by the tidal cycle of the Hudson River.
+This 3.6-miles section represents 6% of the 63-mile length of Rondout Creek.
 Financial resources for this watershed management plan were provided through the New York State Department of State with funds provided under Title 11 of the Environmental Protection Fund.